mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

    "54", ":hwlabel:`SHIFT` + :hwlabel:`NEEDLE DROP`",      "Press to jump to a position while a track is currently playing."

 .. hint::
-  The jog sensitivity and scratch parameters (28), the default Vinyl mode (30), the Pitch Fader ranges (32) as well as the Needle Drop activity (54) can be set by modifying the variables inside the :ref:`Midiscript file<denon_mc7000_uservariables>` accordingly.
+   The jog sensitivity and scratch parameters (28), the default vinyl mode (30), the pitch fader ranges (32) as well as the needle drop activity (54) can be set by modifying the variables inside the :ref:`JavaScript file<denon_mc7000_uservariables>` accordingly.

 .. _denon_mc7000_pad: